varigence/docs/bimlflex/reference-documentation/metadata-entity-definitions.md

 BimlFlex metadata is managed through the robust Varigence BimlFlex Excel Add-in and is persisted in a metadata database.

 For the BimlFlex framework, the modelling focus on technical metadata.
-Technical metadata represents information that describes how to access the data and includes datatype, the name of the data in the enterprise information system, and other information that describes the way the native enterprise information system identifies the meta object.
+Technical metadata represents information that describes how to access the data and includes data type, the name of the data in the enterprise information system, and other information that describes the way the native enterprise information system identifies the meta object.

 ## Metadata Model